Phone calls from Google

 Checking business information

-To ensure that Google shows accurate information about your business, like your business hours or the status of in-demand inventory, Google may call your business to confirm information that you've not yet confirmed.
-These calls may use the automated voice-calling technology from Google Assistant (calls are monitored and recorded for quality assurance) and may result in updates to your business listing on Google Search and Maps.
+To ensure that Google shows accurate information about your business, like your business hours or the status of in-demand inventory, Google may call or text your business to confirm information that you've not yet confirmed.
+These calls or texts may use the automated voice-calling technology from Google Assistant (calls are monitored and recorded for quality assurance) and may result in updates to your business profile on Google Search and Maps.

 Learn how to update your business information on Google.

-Google offers this feature free of charge, to help connect businesses and customers.
+Google offers this feature at no charge, to help connect businesses and customers.
 Learn how Google manages any personal information it collects.

-But if you’d prefer your business not receive automated calls from Google Assistant, you can tell us over the phone or change your settings in Google My Business:
+If you’d prefer your business not receive automated calls from Google Assistant, you can tell us over the phone or change your Business Profile settings.
+Learn about your Business Profile on Google.Tell us over the phone

 When you get a phone call from Google Assistant, you can tell Assistant that you don't want to receive any more calls.
 For example, you can say: